WebDevChandan/react-firebase-auth/README.md

 This command will download and install the latest version of `firebase` and its dependencies in your project.
 [Firebase Console](https://console.firebase.google.com/)

+### `npm install react-toastify`

+This command will download and install the latest version of `npm install react-toastify` and its dependencies in your project.

 ### `npm install styled-components@latest`

 This command will download and install the latest version of `styled-components` and its dependencies in your project.